evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-0.md

 EXT.
 NORTH STAGING GROUNDS - DAY

-While preparations are being made, and while the jeeps are being packed, the PCs hear a scream come from across the staging grounds.
+While preparations are being made, and while the jeeps are being packed, the STUDENTS hear a scream come from across the staging grounds.
 A friend of theirs, OSCAR, has taken a gun, and is waving it around.
 The PROFESSOR rushes towards the commotion.